The Best Meat Probe Thermometer in 2024 (Buying Guide)

 If you need a thermometer that has more than one probe and you want to monitor the temperature remotely without any fancy apps or gadgets.
 Look to the ThermoPro TP20 Wireless Remote Digital Meat Thermometer with Dual Probe.

 It comes with two pieces: a probe base and a wireless transmitter.
-After you stick your meat with the probe, you can walk away with the transmitter which still worked.
-When I was 100 feet away in the house and it will alert you when you’re smoked food is finished.
+After you stick your meat with the probe, you can walk away with the transmitter which still works.
+When I was 100 feet away in the house it would alert me when you’re smoked food was finished.

 The display numbers are smaller than some of the other products, but it has a nice backlight and a clear, loud alarm.
 The only problem we found is that this model doesn’t have any magnets and it chews through batteries faster than we expected.